bdasgupta02/order-warehouse/README.md

 <br /><br /> Do note that both options below should be done from the root directory.

 ### Running interactive shell
 The interactive shell supports insertions of singular orders, updates, deletions and queries.
 It also has its own query language (CQL), which is explained by using the `/help` command.
+Just compile the `shell.cpp` file, as well as the following implementations in C++ 20.
 ```
 > g++ -std=c++2a -I . shell/shell.cpp src/order_book.cpp src/shared.cpp src/p_query.cpp src/p_insert.cpp src/p_delete.cpp src/avl_tree.cpp src/indexer.cpp src/p_update.cpp -o shell.out
 > ./shell.out